KRIS 6 Sports

 "First off the hall of fame is just unbelievable people.
 They're just unbelievable and the accomplishments that they've done," Charlton said.
 "On top of it, you've got a bunch of kids that know the history and know what it's about to be at Ray high school. "

-Charlton started his career at Killeen middle school.
-Then he went to Round Rock, Round Rock Westwood, Austin High and Del Valle.
+After his start in Kileen, Charlton went to Round Rock, Round Rock Westwood, Austin High and Del Valle.
+He was a positive influence every where he went.

 After Charlton was hired at Ray in 2015, he turned around the program in his second season leading the Texans to a 7-3 record.
 Now he ends his tenure at Ray going 5-6.
 He'll never forget the memories made on and off the field, especially the resilience and fight from his student-athletes.